DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "I see now.
 These are...
 Plants from elven forest...!"

-Foreign gods lived in forests, and they disliked buildings made by humans.
+Sidhes lived in forests, and they disliked buildings made by humans.
 So one would wonder how they would expand their territories.
 Just by covering it completely in forest.

-Humans of Io Federation lost to foreign gods.
+Humans of Io Federation lost to sidhes.
 But contrarily to demons, they didn't immediately move into abandoned by humans cities.
-Instead foreign gods started planting there their forest.
+Instead sidhes started planting there their forest.
 There is no need to stand watch, they could just wait until city will be consumed by forest.

-"And so it will become foreign gods habitant..."
+"And so it will become sidhes habitant..."

 "That's right."